HokieGeek/qmk_firmware/users/hokiegeek/readme.md

 The symbols will be entered as linux unicode values unless you set the `ACCENTS_MAC` define which will perform a MacOS key combo to get the symbols.

 ### TMUX
-The default prefix is set as "a" but can be overridden by setting the alternate value as the `TMUX_PREFIX` define.
+The default prefix is set as `X_A` but can be overridden by setting the alternate value as the `TMUX_PREFIX` define.

 #### Keycodes
 The following keycodes allow you to perform some tmux-related actions that I frequently use.